-While the cartel violence that often dominates headlines is certainly real, those struggles very, very rarely touch tourists, and in fact it is quite normal for European and Canadian travelers to backpack through the country!
+While the cartel violence that often dominates headlines is certainly real, those struggles very, very rarely touch tourists, and in fact, it is quite normal for European and Canadian travelers to backpack through the country!

-If you’re planning a trip to Mexico and are concerned about safety, one of our best travel tips for Mexico is to zero in on the government safety warnings for the particular state or region you’re visiting, rather than the country overall–you’ll find that the most dangerous parts of the country are generally places tourists rarely go anyway.
+If you’re planning a trip to Mexico and are concerned about safety, one of our best travel tips for Mexico is to zero in on the government safety warnings for the particular state or region you’re visiting, rather than the country overall–you’ll find that the most dangerous parts of the country are generally places that tourists rarely visit anyway.

 But even on the country level, the official US travel.state.gov website ranks Mexico as a Level 2 risk for travel, a designation it shares with France and Spain.

 Getting your laundry done in Mexico is very simple.

 There are a plethora of laundry services throughout Mexico, and they’re generally very easy to find with a little Googling or asking around!

 They’re also very affordable, usually the equivalent of a few USD for a load of laundry.